 I’m a PhD working on my thesis on how different types of intelligence can be used in the workplace to leverage performance.
 First of all, thank you for all the great info you provide on your site!
-I am sure I recall seeing something on the same topic on your site, so I thought of sending your way this infographic: (infographic below.)
+I recall seeing something on the same topic on your site so I thought you might like this infographic: (infographic below.)
 Maybe you can somehow use it for your work.
-I would definitely appreciate any take you would have on the subject.
+I would appreciate any take you have on it.

 It’s funny that you wrote when you did because someone just recently asked me if there were groups of patterns that people fell into.
 Now of course any definitions are ego-based judgments and where those lines are is entirely arbitrary and up to the desires of the border-placer, but I understood her point.
-She wondered if we deal on a daily basis with tribes of people who think similarly enough that it’s worthwhile to recognize what sort of person you’re dealing with and then respond accordingly —and the answer is yes.
+She wondered if we deal on a daily basis with tribes of people who think similarly enough that it’s worthwhile to recognize what sort of person you’re dealing with and then respond accordingly —and as I’m sure you know, the answer is yes.

 People would do well to better-appreciate the ways in which others can successfully Be.
 Everyone can make contributions to our lives.
-We have to stop wanting people to do what we would do and we have to become open and learn from the way we wouldn’t do it —because the only way you can grow is to take in information that you don’t already have.
+We have to stop wanting people to do what we would do and we have to become open and learn from the way we wouldn’t do it —because the only way we can grow is to take in information that we don’t already have.

 Discover your own wonders.
-And see them in others too.
-Everyone should stop looking for what they don’t like or agree with and start looking for what they don’t understand and then try to understand it.
-Because the best way to work with anyone is to understand them, no matter who you are.
+And seek them in others too.
+Everyone should stop looking for what they don’t like, or agree with, and instead, start looking for what we don’t understand and then try to understand it.
+Because no matter who we are, or who they are, the best way to work with anyone is to understand them.